ruby-grape/grape/README.md

 end
 ```

-### With `dry-validation` contract or `dry-schema` schema
+### Using `dry-validation` or `dry-schema`

 As an alternative to the `params` DSL described above, you can use a schema or `dry-validation` contract to describe an endpoint's parameters.
+This can be especially useful if you use the above already in some other parts of your application.

 Call `contract` with a schema defined previously

 ```rb
 contract CreateFoosSchema